shahadat1920/Alzheimer-s-Disease/README.md

 Working Flow :
 <img width="1632" height="1171" alt="image" src="https://github.com/user-attachments/assets/812d4bf7-7618-4c77-aae8-0ddcc5debab7" />

+           Fig. 1 : Workflow of entire proposed system consisting of novel feature selection and model development.
 DEGs and DMPs Selection:

 High-dimensional data from multi-omics datasets requires appropriate gene selection techniques to create precise models and gain a better understanding of high-risk genes linked to complicated neurological disorders.
 This study's main goal is to use appropriate feature selection techniques to identify the genes that pose the most danger.
 This was accomplished by identifying the key predictors of early AD disease using traditional, straightforward, yet innovative methods.